StephanAkkerman/minecraft-server-guide/README.md

 #### Setting up the panel VM

 - Start by opening PuTTY or your terminal and SSH into the newly created VM
-- Follow the same instructions are described in [updating the software](#Updating-the-software)
+- Follow the same instructions described in [updating the software](#Updating-the-software)
 - Update the firewall settings, this should be done for both the panel and server VM, copy the commands below and paste them in the terminals

 ```bash